Johnny Thomas (cornerback)

-Johnny Thomas Jr. (born August 3, 1964) is a former American football cornerback who played in the National Football League (NFL) for the Washington Redskins, San Diego Chargers, Cleveland Browns, and the Philadelphia Eagles.
-He played college football at Baylor University and was selected in the seventh round of the 1987 NFL Draft.
+Johnny Thomas Jr. (born August 3, 1964, or 1963) is an American former professional football cornerback who played in the National Football League (NFL) for the Washington Redskins, San Diego Chargers, Cleveland Browns, and Philadelphia Eagles.
+He played college football at Baylor University and was selected in the seventh round of the 1987 NFL draft.
 He also ran track and field at Baylor, winning the NCAA Championship in the 4x400 meters relay in 1985.